sforstephan/ssc24/readme.md

 # Analysis scripts

+## Analysis of timeseries stationarity
+1. Open the script and fix the variables `FROM_timeseries` and `TO_timeseries` to fix the range of the timeseries for which stationarity should be tested
+2. The script reads the dataset `data_main_analysis.csv` and extracts the timeseries defined by `FROM_timeseries` and `TO_timeseries`
+3. The script performs an Augmented Dickey-Fuller test and writes the rest results in the file `stationarity.xlsx`

 ## Cluster analysis and posthoc test
 1. Open the script and fix the variable `variable_of_interest` for the posthoc analysis
 2. The script reads the dataset `data_main_analysis.csv` and